hongwanliu/DarkHistory/sphinx/index.rst

 * `Unofficial Jupyter Notebook Extensions 0.5.0 <https://jupyter-contrib-nbextensions.readthedocs.io/>`_
 * `tqdm 4.31.1 <https://github.com/tqdm/tqdm>`_

 DarkHistory has been tested with the package versions shown above, and using different versions may result in unexpected behavior.
-We recommend users use `Conda <https://conda.io/en/latest/>`_, which helps users manage libraries, dependencies and environments.
+We recommend using `Conda <https://conda.io/en/latest/>`_, which helps manage libraries, dependencies and environments.
 To install all of these packages with the recommended versions, users can simply do

 .. sourcecode:: bash

     $ conda config --add channels conda-forge
     $ conda install --file requirements.txt

 from the ``DarkHistory/`` directory.
-The user can also choose to install packages individually; the unofficial Jupyter notebook extensions must be installed from the ``conda-forge`` channel when using Conda.
+The user can also choose to install packages individually; the unofficial Jupyter notebook extensions must be installed from the ``conda-forge`` channel within Conda.

-Alternatively, if the user would like to use pip instead, installing all of the relevant packages can be done by the following command:
+Alternatively, if the user would like to use ``pip`` instead, installing all of the relevant packages can be done by the following command:

 .. sourcecode:: bash